 Charitable Remainder Trusts

 A Charitable Remainder Trust allows you to provide income to yourself and/or others while making a generous gift to charities of your choice.
-When you first create a Charitable Remainder Trust, you will receive an income tax deduction and avoid capital gains tax on the appreciated assets you placed in the trust.
-When the trust ends, the funds remaining in the trust will be paid to charities you have named.
+When you first create a Charitable Remainder Trust, you will receive an income tax deduction and avoid capital gains tax on the appreciated assets you place in the trust.
+When the trust ends, the remaining funds will be paid to charities you have named.

 Catholic Relief Services, one of the most efficient charitable organizations in the world, is the beneficiary of numerous charitable trusts.